Quicken vs AutoEntry: Which is Right for You in 2025?

 If you want one program to handle all your personal money, Quicken is your best bet.

+It does budgeting and tracks investments.
 It gives you a full financial picture.

 However, if your main need is just putting info from receipts into other accounting software, AutoEntry is the specialist.

+It’s great for that specific job.
 We’ve used both.
 We know they help different people.

 Pick the one that solves your biggest money problem!